osemars/OnlineDatingScamDataFeeder/README.md

 # OnlineDatingScamDataFeeder
-Incase you're wondering or disturbed about a trend...This app uses a TensorFlow Lite model to predicts if you are currently in a relationship with a scammer or not...
+Incase you're wondering or disturbed about a trend in your relationship...This app uses a TensorFlow Lite model to predicts if you are currently in a relationship with a scammer or not...

 It asks a couple of questions and uses that as the input and outputs a probability that it is a scam.